ajhenry/chronle-reddit/lettered.md

 - Use proper libraries for the drag and drop mechanics so that it is responsive and works on mobile.
 - Start with a mobile first design and we can iterate later

-## Clarity on the following points:
+## Clarity on the following points

 Tetris Pieces: What specific tetris piece shapes should I include?
 The classic 7 pieces (I, O, T, S, Z, J, L) or a custom set?
 Should they be different colors like the image shows?